Train GraphicClick on the map to explore geographics

 Train 1: 1V44 0611 Leeds to Paignton.
 Cross-country HST (High Speed Train (Inter City class 43 125 units)).
 Best train in the country.(*)

 Train 2: 1C76 0903 Paddington to Penzance.
-Assuming that GWR (Great Western Railway) no longer run HSTs from Paddington, this will be an IEP (Intercity Express Program / Project.
-This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
-Intended to replace HSTs.).
+Assuming that GWR (Great Western Railway) no longer run HSTs from Paddington, this will be an IEP (Intercity Express Program / Project - replacement for HSTs.).

 Train 3: 1V45 0703 Manchester Piccadilly to Newquay.
 Voyager.